Blu3wolf/BMS-Docs/Acronyms.md

 EXP or EXP1 / 2 | Expand | Expand Field Of View allows pilot to get a closer look at sensor output such as the HSD.
 EXT | External |
 F-ACK | Fault Acknowledge |
 F-Pole || AC to target range at missile impact.
-Has an F suffix on the HUD.
 FAC | Forward Air Controller | The guy bossing the hog around.
 FAC(A) | Forward Air Controller Airborne | A pilot telling other pilots how to fly CAS.
 FCC | Fire Control Computer | See MMC.